sunpy/sunpy/doc/source/sunpy/guide/tour.rst

 3. Solar Physical Constants
 ---------------------------

-SunPy contains a convenient list of solar-related physical constants.
+SunPy contains a convienient list of solar-related physical constants.
 Here is a short bit of code to get you started: ::

     from sunpy.sun import constants as con